We've got a problem... but that doesn’t mean we can’t dream while taking small steps!

 The Future of Toothbrushes

-Scientists, industrials and governments haven’t found the perfect toothbrush bristle material that will solve all of our problems… yet!
+Scientists, industrials and governments haven’t found the perfect toothbrush bristle material that will solve everyone's problems… yet!
 But with all the technological advancements we hope that someone will find the right material to solve the bristle nightmare, or delivery widespread advanced waste management practices.
 If you hear about any new initiative or if you’re the one that has found THE solution, don’t hesitate to contact us.
 We would love to hearing from you on how we can improve our products.

 In conclusion, switching to a bamboo handle toothbrush is an easy first step towards reducing your use of plastic.
 It won’t save the world, but it is an easy first step that we can all take.